 Going to town

 The town centre has a pedestrianised shopping centre and the main shops are largely centred around Market Place and Market Street.
 The traditional names give it away – Loughborough has a large outdoor market every Thursday and Saturday, with a monthly farmers’ market too.
 The Rushes is the town’s main purpose-built shopping centre, linked to the town centre by Churchgate and Churchgate Mews where you’ll find plenty of independent shops.
 A town that’s home to a well-established university, means a town with amenities to match, and Loughborough has an extra buzz as a result.

 Going to school

 There are certainly plenty of options in Loughborough.
-Limehurst Academy is a multicultural 11 – 16 school with a central catchment area.
+Limehurst Academy is a multicultural 11 – 16 yrs school with a central catchment area.
 Loughborough Grammar School (Boys) and Loughborough High School (Girls) are long-established independent schools in the town.
-Loughborough College of Further Education is an alternative to sixth form, along with vocational courses, apprenticeships, and higher education courses.
+Loughborough College of Further Education is an alternative to sixth form, offering vocational courses, apprenticeships and higher education courses.